Find Affordable College Courses

 0% Women

 There are 2 colleges and univerities across the nation that offer a doctor's degree in medical radiologic technology/science - radiation therapist.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 67% were students from an underrepresented racial-ethnic group.
-Also, 33.3% of medical radiologic technology/science - radiation therapist graduates were international students.
+Approximately 0% of recent graduates in this major were women, and no racial-ethnic minorities were represented in this group.

 Education Levels of Medical Radiologic Technology/Science - Radiation Therapist Majors